ESP32DE/ESP32-PRO/tmp_docs/01_how_to_part_one.md

   For this, on the ESP32-PRO on PIC32 side, there is a Bootloader by factory
   on the PIC32.
 If you start the first time this procedure,
-  there starts a driver install for the bootloader. you find the driver in the ChipKIT32 core.
+  there starts a driver install for the bootloader.
+  You find the driver in the ChipKIT32 core.

     For more Information on this have a look to the
   DOCS in the Bootloader Folder here in this Repo